 Early Years and Key Stage 1: 21 hours 40 minutes

 With the exception of unusual events (eg very heavy snowfall), the school is legally required to be open for 190 days during the school year.
 In addition, there will be five days when the school is closed for staff in-service training.
 We understand that this may have child-care implications but such training is of vital importance for the future development of the quality learning provided for your children.

-Children learn best when they are fit and lively.
-If they are unwell or tired then they will not give of their best.
+Children learn best when they are well.
 If your child is taken ill, we will contact you or the person nominated as your contact.
 It is vital therefore that we are kept informed of changes of address and work and home telephone numbers.
 In case of emergency we would contact Cranleigh Health Centre.
 If your child develops a medical problem, please let us know immediately.

 It would be much appreciated if you could check your child’s hair daily for head lice.
 They can thrive in any kind of hair, but can easily be destroyed by treatment advised by your pharmacist.
 Regular combing through with conditioner when your child’s hair is washed is recommended to help keep head lice at bay.

 Medicines must be kept in the school office at all times.
 Please label containers clearly with names and dosages.
 Parents are required to complete a medicine administration form when their child needs to have medication in school.
 Please click here for the medical administration form.

 The school policy is to reinforce and reward good behaviour.
 We set high standards in the interest of both the individual and the school community.
 Teachers agree class rules with pupils at the beginning of each academic year and these are reinforced regularly.